Note on cohomology rings of spherical varieties and volume polynomial: Additivity of moment and string polytopes

-Let $X$ be a $G$-equivariant compactification of $G/H$ and let $Z = Z_X$ be the closure of the $S \cdot x_0$ in $X$.
-It is an $S$-toric variety.
-One shows that the fan of $Z$ in $\Lie(S)$ is $W_1$-invariant and hence $Z$ is determined by a fan in the fundamental domain of $W_1$ acting on $\Lambda(S)_{\r}$. \begin{Th} [\cite{DP}] $X \mapsto Z$ is a one-to-one correspondence between the $G$-equivariant completions of $G/H$ and the complete $S$-toric varieties whose fans are $W_1$-invariant.
-Moreover, $X$ is smooth if and only if $Z$ is smooth. \end{Th} Let $L$ be a very ample $G$-linearized line bundle on $X$.
+Let $X$ be a regular compactification of $G/H$ (in the sense of \cite{DP}).
+We refer to $X$ as a {\it complete symmetric variety}.
+Let $Z = Z_X$ be the closure of $S \cdot x_0$ in $X$.
+It is a smooth $S$-toric variety.
+One shows that the fan of $Z$ in $\Lie(S)$ is $W_1$-invariant and hence $Z$ is determined by a fan in the positive Weyl chamber $\Lambda(S)_{\r}^+$ for $W_1$.

+Let $L$ be a very ample $G$-linearized line bundle on $X$.
 Moreover, assume that the restriction of $L$ to the open orbit is trivial.
-The following result due to Bifet-Deconcini-Procesi shows how the moment maps of $(X, L)$ and $(Z, L_{|Z})$ are related. \begin{Th}[\S{12}, \cite{BDP}] 1) $\mu(X, L)$ lies in the intersection of $\Lambda^+_\r$, the positive Weyl chamber for $T$, with $\Lambda(S)_\r$ (regarded as a subspace of $\Lambda_\r$).
-In other words, $\mu(X, L)$ lies in the positive Weyl chamber for $W_1$.
+The following result due to Bifet-Deconcini-Procesi shows how the moment maps of $(X, L)$ and $(Z, L_{|Z})$ are related. \begin{Th}[\S{12}, \cite{BDP}] 1) The polytope $\mu(X, L)$ lies in the cone $\Lambda^+_\r(S)$ (under the above identification of $\Lambda_\r(S)$ with a subspace of $\Lambda_\r$.
 2) The $W_1$-orbit of $\mu(X, L)$ coincides with $\mu(Z, L_{|Z})$. \end{Th}

-\begin{Th}[Additivity of the moment polytope for symmetric varieties] For a complete symmetric variety $X$ the moment polytope map is additive (in the sense of \ref{equ-additive-moment-polytope}). \end{Th} \begin{proof} For a dominant weight $\lambda$ let $P_{\lambda} \subset \Lambda_\r$ denote the convex hull of $\{w.\lambda \mid w \in W\}$.
-We need the following lemma. \begin{Lem} For any two dominant weights $\lambda_1$ and $\lambda_2$ we have
+\begin{Th}[Additivity of moment polytope for complete symmetric varieties] For a complete symmetric variety $X$ and line bundles which restrict trivially to the open orbit, the moment polytope map is additive (in the sense of \ref{equ-additive-moment-polytope}). \end{Th}